BarisAlbayrakIEEE/StructuralAnalysis/README.md

   CS_DT_DN<CS_EO_Stiffener> _EO_side_stiffener_2{}; // CAUTION: Normally, will be defined in CS_SC_Panel! to show the Bind object creation in detail.

   // Get the names of the members.
-  // Add get_member_names into the ICS interface. std::vector<std::string> get_member_names{
+  // Add get_member_names into the ICS_Base interface.
+  std::vector<std::string> get_member_names{
     return std::vector<std::string>{
       "_thickness",